yuyong1990/Databases-of-SFRC-and-RAC/README.md

 Paper 4: An Agile, Intelligent and Scalable Framework for Mix Design Optimization of Green Concrete Incorporating Recycled Aggregates from Precast Rejects

 Paper 5: Ensemble Machine Learning Models for Compressive Strength and Elastic Modulus of Recycled Brick Aggregate Concrete

+Paper 6: Predicting compressive strength of concrete at elevated temperatures and optimizing its mixture proportions